ietf-wg-dprive/wg-materials/dprive-ietf108/dprive-ietf108-slides.md

     - Waiting on revised I-D
     - Revisions based on discussions with responsible AD, chairs, and authors about changes made after WGLC
     - Backing out contentious changes that may not have consensus within the WG or the IESG
+    - Chairs working with shepherding AD to resolve feedback
     - Change in authors

 ### draft-ietf-dprive-bcp-op